The Wall Ball station is the last station in a HYROX event. You’re nearly at the finish line, but there’s still a lot of work to do!

 – widen your stance to give you a nice strong base to work from and allow for a deeper squat

-– with each rep, on the concentric part of the movement, rather than just straightening your legs, also go up on to your toes slightly, lifting your heels off the floor.
+– with each rep, on the concentric part of the movement, rather than just straightening your legs, some people like to go up on to their toes slightly, lifting their heels off the floor.
 This adds a little extra power and preserves energy elsewhere in the body.
-Note – this is a personal preference – I’ve heard other people say they don’t like this – so test it out in training.
+Note – this is a personal preference and can depend on your height to a certain extent as to whether you’ll find it better.

 – when you have the ball in your hands, you want to keep it as close to the body as possible.
 Holding it out away from you will put extra pressure on the shoulders, and waste valuable energy.